CECT Knee Joints

 Contrast Enhanced Computerized Tomography (CECT) scan of the Knee Joint is a diagnostic procedure where rotating beams of X-rays are used to create cross sectional images of the knee.
 These cross sectional images can then be used to create a complete three dimensional image of the knee joint.
 This image can be used to visibly identify damage or other conditions of the joint and other soft tissues nearby.

-Preparation for CECT Knee Joints
+Why is CECT Knee Joints done?

 ClinRad Diagnostics started with a vision to provide world class diagnostics at affordable prices to all sections of the society.
 The diagnostic division is well supported by the state of the art laboratory spread over an area of 3000sft in second floor.
 The lab is equipped with high end equipment and well trained and qualified technical and professional staff, well supported by the board of directors.